jeremynoesen/AISpongeLite/README.md

 - `/episode`: Generate an episode.
 Only one episode can be generated at a time globally.
 There is a 10-minute cooldown upon successful generation, unless you purchase the ["Remove Cooldown" subscription ($1.99/Mo)](https://discord.com/discovery/applications/1254296070599610469/store/1343274119084638239).
 - `/chat`: Chat with a character.
-This can be used at any time anywhere and does not have a cooldown.
+You can only generate one chat at a time.
+There is no cooldown.
 - `/tts`: Synthesize character speech.
-This can be used whenever an episode is not generating and does not have a cooldown.
+You can only generate one TTS at a time.
+TTS generation is unavailable while an episode is generating.
+There is no cooldown.
 - `/stats`: Show bot statistics.
-See how many generations have been completed in the last 24 hours and for all time, and view the bot uptime.
+See how many generations have been completed in the last 24 hours and for all time, as well as the number of servers the bot is in, API latency, and uptime.
 - `/help`: Show bot help.
-This will show a link to the Discord App Directory page.
+This will show a link to the Discord App Directory.

 ### Context Menu Commands

-- `Convert OGG to MP3`: Convert an episode or TTS output in OGG format to MP3, useful for devices that do not support OGG format.
+- `Convert OGG to MP3`: Convert episode or TTS output in OGG format to MP3.
+Useful for devices that do not support OGG format.

 ## Installation

-Click the link in the "About" section of the repository, then click "Add App" on the next page.
+Click the link in the repository description, then click "Add App" on the next page.
 After that, follow the instructions in the popup.

-## Troubleshooting

-If you encounter "Generation failed.", try again later.
-If this occurs immediately after generation progresses past 0%, try rewording your topic.
-Quotation marks and similar punctuation can cause problems.

 ## Demonstration